IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/configuring-android-studio.md

 To install the Android Studio IDE, follow the instructions from the [official Android guide](https://developer.android.com/studio/install).
-For IndiGO you will need Android Studio version Arctic Fox 2020.3.1 or newer.
+For TomTom IndiGO you will need Android Studio version Arctic Fox 2020.3.1 or newer.

 If you already have this Android Studio version installed, you can proceed to section [Building with Android Studio](#building-with-android-studio).